EnhancedRadioDevices/spi_serial/README.md

 6. Remove the battery.
 The PWR and D2 LEDs should remain lit.
 The volume "Edison" should remain available.

 If every step gave the described results then your board is working well.

+If you have a USB On-The-Go cable or adaptor, you can quickly test the OTG port functionality.
+1. Connect to your Explorer Board as normal (using the USB UART port) and log in.
+2. Using the USB OTG cable, connect any Android device (such as a phone) to the USB OTG port on the Explorer.
+3. Run the following command:

+	lsusb

+If your response looks like this:

+	unable to initialize libusb: -99

+Try flipping your OTG cable around.

+If it working correctly, you should see an output that looks something like this:

+	Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
+	Bus 001 Device 004: ID 04e8:686c Samsung Electronics Co., Ltd Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

+If you see this, then your USB OTG port is working well.